epiphone/gradu/README.md

 > Some of these patterns will be in application architecture.
 For instance how big can FaaS functions get before they get unwieldy?
 Assuming we can atomically deploy a group of FaaS functions what are good ways of creating such groupings - do they map closely to how we’d currently clump logic into microservices or does the difference in architecture push us in a different direction? ([Fowler, 2016](https://martinfowler.com/articles/serverless.html#TheEmergenceOfPatterns))

+How do we compose the building blocks of serverless (individual functions or lambdas) into larger systems?
+Do the same rules and patterns apply as in more traditional platforms?

 ## Reseach questions